pagkly/Zed/Investopedia3/Perseroan Terbatas (PT).md

 ## Special Considerations

-Foreigners interested in starting or investing in an Indonesian business will need to navigate the country's complex rules regarding [foreign investment](https://www.investopedia.com/terms/f/foreign-investment.asp).
+Foreigners interested in starting or investing in an Indonesian business will need to navigate the country's complex rules regarding [[foreign investment]](https://www.investopedia.com/terms/f/foreign-investment.asp).
 While a PT is a legal form for foreigners to engage in business, setting up a foreign investment company in Indonesia can require a significant amount of time and expertise to comply with government regulations and receive final approval.

-Not all [sectors](https://www.investopedia.com/ask/answers/05/industrysector.asp) are open to foreign investment in Indonesia.
+Not all [[sectors]](https://www.investopedia.com/ask/answers/05/industrysector.asp) are open to foreign investment in Indonesia.
 Some sectors require partial domestic ownership, which means the foreign investor will need to work with a local partner if they want to form a PT.

 In some cases, establishing a representative office might be a better option for a foreign investment company looking to do business in Indonesia.
 This allows the company to explore business opportunities through local networking and market research.
-After performing such [due diligence](https://www.investopedia.com/terms/d/duediligence.asp), the company will be better informed before taking the next step of forming a Perseroan Terbatas.
+After performing such [[due diligence]](https://www.investopedia.com/terms/d/duediligence.asp), the company will be better informed before taking the next step of forming a Perseroan Terbatas.